codefresh-support/interview-guide/README.md

 - Use Variables instead of hardcoded items
 - Organize the build into stages
 - Add a Git trigger
-- Add annotations
+- Add annotations to built images

 ### Phase 3 - Kubernetes

-- Create a namespace that is dynamic based on branch and commit id
+- Dynamically create a namespace based on branch and commit id
-- Deploy the file Kubernetes manifest
+- Deploy the app using Kubernetes manifest

 ### Phase 4 - Fault Tolerance

-- Add items to steps to make sure the build won't fail
+- Add items to steps to make sure the build won't fail on allowable errors
 - Retry items as well

 ### Phase 5 - Helm (bonus)

-- Create a namespace that is dynamic based on branch and commit id
+- Dynamically create a namespace based on branch and commit id
 - Deploy the helm chart with the built images from in the pipeline

 ## Names Of Contexts / Integrations